HappyGnome/AdventOfCode2025/docs/day8.md

+It's beginning to look a lot like...
 # Day 8 - ...
 Kruskal's (or adventures in K1000)

 **SPOILERS AHEAD**

 In [this](https://adventofcode.com/2025/day/8) puzzle, we are given a list of vertices in 3D with integer coordinates.
 Distances betweeen vertices for this puzzle are Euclidean distances.
 Below, _edges_ means edges in the complete (undirected, weighted) graph on these vertices, with weights given by Euclidean distances.

-There are 1000 vertices in the input, so we're looking at subgraphs of [**K1000**](https://en.wikipedia.org/wiki/Complete_graph), probably the least planar graph since K1001.
+There are 1000 vertices in the input, so we're looking at subgraphs of [**K1000**](https://en.wikipedia.org/wiki/Complete_graph), probably the least planar graph of all t....
+OMG, K1001 justy dropped!
 Not that it matters for today's puzzle.

 ## Part 1